OpenContributionsProject/opencontributionssite/src/pages/open-source-for-non-developers.md

 Open source is software whose source code can be freely viewed and redistributed.
 Unlike products that contain proprietary code, open source code can be viewed by developers worldwide.
-It can also allows people to propose changes, which fosters a collaborative working environment.
+It also allows people to propose changes, which fosters a collaborative working environment.

 ## Why do Products Become Open Source?